yh1126611/streamliner/README.md

   Schematic format of a species information table: ![Species information table format](species_information_table_format.png?raw=true "Species information table format")
   Example of a species information table: ![Species information table example](species_information_table_example.png?raw=true "Example of a species information table")

-2. Export the table consisting of information for your species to be analyzed into a tab-delimited text format.
+2. Export the species information table into a tab-delimited text format.
 Columns are separated by tabs (\t) and rows are separated by newlines (\n).
 A multi-line cell with multiple links which are also separated by newlines (\n) are enclosed by double quotes (").
+   Example arrangement of a species information table in text format:

         <Accession1>  "<Link1_1>
         <Link1_2>